 - that contains violent language including swear or curse words, variations, and misspellings of profane language, disgusting or graphic imagery or accounts of physical trauma.

 4. Honest & Truthful

-Advertisers must not mislead any consumer by omitting important information.
+Businesses must not mislead any consumer by omitting important information.
 They must mot mislead by hiding important information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.

-Using claims such as “clinically” and “scientifically proven” or “with guaranteed results” is not permitted unless the Advertiser holds documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
-Yell may ask for such evidence and the Advertiser shall within seven (7) days of a request from us, provide or arrange the provision of the relevant documentary evidence.
+Using claims such as “clinically” and “scientifically proven” or “with guaranteed results” is not permitted unless the business holds documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
+Yell may ask for such evidence and the business shall within seven (7) days of a request from us, provide or arrange the provision of the relevant documentary evidence.
 In the event, that it cannot be provided, Yell shall have the right to decline, suspend or cease to publish any Advertisement or part of any Advertisement, or suspend any Service, immediately and without prior notice in accordance with Clause 7 of Yell’s Advertising Terms & Conditions